Varun2240/Varun_8946811_Assignment2/README.md

 This project demonstrates the use of Docker and Docker Compose to containerize a Flask web application with a PostgreSQL database.
 The application is scalable, secure, and designed to persist data across container restarts using volumes and bind mounts.

----

-**Note**: If you need additional features, like load balancing and scaling, make sure to add a reverse proxy (Nginx/HAProxy) and adjust the `docker-compose.yml` file to replicate the `web` service.